 Certified Green Restaurant

-The East Food Court, including Bene Pasta, Organic Greens To Go, and Topio's, is a 3 Star Certified Green Restaurant.
-We have implemented 50 steps and earned 182.86 GreenPoints™.
+Previously the East Food Court, including Bene Pasta, Organic Greens To Go, and Topio's, were 3 Star Certified Green Restaurant.
+We had implemented 50 steps and earned 182.86 GreenPoints™.
+With the new installment of the Planteatery, we are working towards continuing the certification process this year.

 - Fresh Origins (San Marcos, CA)